friederbluemle/livebundle-website/docs/configuration.md

 - `/etc/livebundle/`
 - `$HOME/`

-You can override this with the `--config` command line option which takes a path to a LiveBundle configuration file.
+You can instead choose to load a specific config file using the `--config` command line option.

 ## File Structure

-A LiveBundle configuration file is a [`yaml`](https://yaml.org/) file, containing four main sections:
+A LiveBundle configuration file is a [`yaml`](https://yaml.org/) file, composed of four main sections:

 ```yaml
 # Bundler plugin declaration & configuration